★★★☆☆ Moderate / Phoenix Area:

 TRAILHEAD: South Warner Road, black canyon city DIFFICULTY: MODERATE • DISTANCE: 1.4 MILEs (2.8 Miles RT) • APPROX. TIME: 1.5-2 HOURS • ELEVATION GAIN: 232 FEET (17 STORIES) • APPROX. CALORIES BURNED: 420-476 • BEST TIME OF YEAR: OCT. – APRIL • PETS: YES • KID FRIENDLY: yes • FACILITIES: YES (no water) • FEES: none

-Landscape, View, Hikers, Rock Springs Spur Trail, Aqua Fria River, Black Canyon City Trail, Horseshoe Bar, Bradshaw Mountains, Phoenix Area, Black Canyon City, Water HikesAt only 0.8-miles long, the pretty, Saguaro lined Rock Springs Spur Trail quickly ends at a T-intersection with the Black Canyon Trail.
-To hike to the Aqua Fria River crossing, turn left onto the BCT and head south.
+Landscape, View, Hikers, Rock Springs Spur Trail, Aqua Fria River, Black Canyon City Trail, Horseshoe Bar, Bradshaw Mountains, Phoenix Area, Black Canyon City, Water HikesStarting at the Black Canyon Trail parking lot, the Rock Springs Spur Trail heads west, quickly departing civilization and entering the beautifully rolling, saguaro-lined foothills of the Bradshaw Mountains.
+Stay straight, past a turnoff to the High Desert Trail.
+Then, after about 0.75 miles, veer left where the Rock Springs Spur Trail ends at a T-intersection with the Black Canyon Trail.

 Total Nerdery